Skip to main content

 • Caulk, seal, and weatherstrip all seams, cracks, and openings to reduce air leaks in your home.
 Culprit areas include spaces around doors, windows, or drop-down stairs such as ones used for attics.
 Also be sure to seal areas where plumbing, ducting, or wiring penetrate through exterior walls, floors, and ceilings.

 • Try using an area rug to increase insulation levels on your floors.
-Are rugs can keep cool air form entering your home through your floors, saving your toes from the chill and your home from additional heating cost.
+Area rugs can keep cool air form entering your home through your floors, saving your toes from the chill and your home from additional heating cost.

 • Be sure to have your dryer exhaust vent inspected at least once per year to make sure it is running efficiently and is not kinked, clogged, or blocked.